Continuing Education

 Pilates Anatomy & Activation

 Come learn anatomy of the trunk, scapula, pelvis, upper and lower body with Dr. Rachel Miller, Physical Therapist and certified Pilates instructor.
 More important than memorizing every anatomical detail is learning WHERE a muscle is, WHAT it does, and HOW to activate it!
 This course focuses on learning where the core muscles are as well as exercises and cues that will help you better connect as well as enhancing your ability to teach your clients.
 We will also cover medical terminology, basic biomechanics, and women’s health issues.
 The course is live on zoom with a 30 minute lunch break and is a combination of lecture and lab.
 Investment is $249.
 You will need a long resistance band, sponge ball and foam roller.
-Information will be provided upon request if you would like to petition for CEUs (6.5 hours).
+Information will be provided upon request if you would like to petition for CEUs (6 hours).
+Use coupon code ANAT50 for an early bird discount before 5/31.
 Sign up here.

 Course objectives: